Canon Permutation Posets: Introduction

 \section{Introduction}

 A permutation $\pi$ of the multiset $\{1^m,2^m,\dots,n^m\}$ is a {\em canon permutation} if the subsequence formed by the $j$th copy of each element of $[n]:=\{1,2, \dots,n\}$ is identical for all $j\in[m]$.
 For instance, $223143213144$ is a canon permutation of $\{1^3,2^3,3^3,4^3\}$, with the sequence formed by the $j$th copy being $2314$.
 Canon permutations were introduced by Elizalde~\cite{sergi} and are motivated by pattern-avoiding permutations of the multiset $\{1,1,2,2,\dots,n,n\}$, such as Stirling \cite{GESSEL197824} and quasi-Stirling \cite{Archer2018PatternRQ} permutations.
-For $m = 2$, canon permutations are sometimes called \emph{nonnesting permutations}; they are precisely the permutations of the multiset $\{1,1,2,2,\dots,n,n\}$ avoiding the pattern $1221$ and $2112$.
-Following the notation in~\cite{sergi}, we denote by $\cC_n^{m,\sigma}$ the set of canon permutations whose $j$th copies of each entry form the permutation $\sigma\in S_{n}$ (the set of permutations of $[n]$) and by $\cC_n^{m}$ the set of all canon permutations for given $m,n$.
+For $m = 2$, canon permutations are sometimes called \emph{nonnesting permutations}; they are precisely the permutations of the multiset $\{1,1,2,2,\dots,n,n\}$ avoiding the patterns $1221$ and $2112$.
+Following the notation in~\cite{sergi}, we denote by $\cC_n^{m,\sigma}$ the set of canon permutations whose $j$th copy of each entry forms the permutation $\sigma\in S_{n}$ and by $\cC_n^{m}$ the set of all canon permutations for given $m,n$.
+Here, $S_{n}$ denotes the set of permutations of $[n]$.

 As usual, we call $j$ a \emph{descent} of $\pi$ if $\pi(j+1) < \pi(j)$ and denote by $\des(\pi)$ the number of descents of $\pi$.
 We further denote by $\text{wdes}(\pi)$ the number of \emph{weak descents} of $\pi$, i.e., the number of positions $j$ such that $\pi(j+1) \leq \pi(j)$.
 Elizalde's work centered on understanding the distribution of descents of canon permutations by studying the \emph{descent polynomial}